Is Adobe Acrobat Redaction Safe? Real Failures Examined

 After redacting, test the document:

-- Copy all text and paste into a text editor
+- Copy all text and paste into a text editor.
+No redacted content should appear

 - Search for keywords that should be redacted